yavuzsunor/PUI2018_ys3226/HW4_ys3226/README.md

 Tested the idea of the efficiency of proposed new bus line.
 Created and formulated a Null Hypothesis.
 Calculated the mean and standard deviation of a new sample consists of 100 observation.
 Based on old information about average time of commute and its standard deviation came up with a z-score which helps us to evalutate Null Hypothesis.

+### I worked with Max W Brueckner-Humphreys for the whole Assignment 2 and Assignment 3.
+We crated the IDEAS and NULL Hypothesis together, and shared the coding part.